JakubNer/autokey-autohotkey-vim-nav/README.md

 To restore an order hold CAPS LOCK + ALT tap the corresponding key:

 	`CAPS LOCK + ALT + 1` to resore apps' ALT-TAB order as per group 1 (you can use 1 through 5)

+#### Memorize and Restore Screen Layout

+This allows saving off current layout of all applications.

+This is useful when docking/undocking or using a KVM switch:  whenever Windows is about to mess-up your applications layout because of a change in the number of monitors.

+The layout is saved to a file called `WinPos.txt`.

+To save current layout:

+	`CAPS LOCK + SPACE, CAPS LOCK + \``

+To restore layout:

+	`CAPS LOCK + ALT + \``

+The script remembers distinct layouts for different monitor configurations.

 #### Preconfigured Apps to Run

 Looking at the [app_switch_by_name.ahk](app_switch_by_name.ahk) script you will find several `APP_TO_RUN_ON_KEY[".."] := "..."` statements after the `;; COFIGURE APP TO RUN ;;` comment.